 Before settling in Philadelphia, Bill spent three years teaching English in Thailand, Spain and France.
 In 2010 he served as the liaison for high schools from five European countries on a successful E.U. grant proposal, creating an exchange program for students pursuing alternative energy research.
-When he returned to the States, Bill co-founded a successful, local, artisan food company, Righteous Felon.
+When he returned to the States, Bill helped start a local, artisan food company, Righteous Felon.
 In addition to Bill’s position with the Kleinman Center, he is pursuing a Master of Science in Applied Geoscience at Penn, focusing on sustainable development and green stormwater infrastructure.

 Cory joins the Kleinman Center team from Penn’s Professional Programs in Earth and Environmental Science, where she served as the Administrative Director.
 Prior to coming to Penn, she worked for several Philadelphia-based nonprofits, focusing on the ecological restoration of Philadelphia’s extensive park system.
 Cory holds a Master of Science in Applied Geoscience and a B.A. in Earth and Environmental Science, both from Penn.

 Mark Alan Hughes